 There is a ton of information to try to absorb before taking the plunge to do travel nursing!
 What company do you want to go with?
 Where do you want to go?
-How do you find housing?
-Can your pets come and how hard is it to take them with you?
+How do you find travel nurse housing?
+Can your pets come, and how hard is it to take them with you?
 How do you make money?

-Luckily these days there are a ton of resources, most notably groups on facebook.
-You have to be added to these groups but they are worth their weight in gold.
-Some of the admin of these groups have even be so kind and helpful to actually have compiled files for such topics as housing, hospital reputation, taxes, travel companies, etc. Some of the few I have found helpful are:
+Luckily these days, there are a ton of resources, most notably groups on Facebook.
+You have to be added to these groups, but they are worth their weight in gold.
+Some of the admins of these groups have even been so kind and helpful to actually have compiled files for such topics as travel nurse housing, hospital reputation, taxes, travel companies, etc. Some of the few I have found helpful are:

-Travel Nurse Network – The Gypsy Nurse over 106k members, so a wider array of resources from all the members
+Travel Nurse Network – The Gypsy Nurse has over 106k members, so a wider array of resources from all the members.

 2. You have to adapt quickly as a travel nurse

-But regardless once you are on the floor/your particular setting, you are expected to be ready to go in 3-4 days.
+Regardless, once you are on the floor/your particular setting, you are expected to be ready to go in 3-4 days.
 That means absorbing the new computer system and charting, learning your way around the unit, and your new coworkers are all done in a hurry!
 So you obviously need to have experience in your field before doing travel nursing.
-I travelled for the first time with 1.5 years experience, but most places prefer at least 2 years.
-They are not there to teach you how to do the nursing job, they are just teaching you the unit and their way of doing things.
+I traveled for the first time with 1.5 years of experience, but most places prefer at least 2 years.
+They are not there to teach you how to do the nursing job.
+They are just teaching you the unit and their way of doing things.
 So as we used to say in the ER, get your roller-skates on!

 3. Be Prepared

 Travel nursing can be a flighty kind of job!
-Not trying to discourage this profession at all, but all I am saying is be prepared!
-When I say be prepared, that means be prepared for things to go wrong, hospitals to back out of contracts, you to not get your dream job (i.e. location, money, etc) among other things.
+Not trying to discourage this profession at all, but all I am saying is to be prepared!
+When I say be prepared, that means be prepared for things to go wrong, hospitals to back out of contracts, and you to not get your dream job (i.e. location, money, etc.), among other things.

 Top tips to be prepared:

-- Always have a savings fund for 3-6 months of expenses in you are in between jobs
+- Always have a savings fund for 3-6 months of expenses if you are in between jobs.

 - Be prepared to take a job that is not your dream job/location.